mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 ### Create the database

-Once you have a running database, you can create the database using the `mediator-server` CLI tool or via the `make` command.
+Once you have a running database, you can create the database using the `minder-server` CLI tool or via the `make` command.

 ```bash
 make migrateup